paul-macfarlane/grocery-list/README.md

 - [ ] advanced grocery lists
   - [x] items can be grouped
   - [x] they can also be copied/duplicated to a new list
-  - [ ] items can have substitutes when the item is not available
+  - [x] items can have substitutes when the item is not available
+  - [ ] list form validation (server side errors and client side handling)
+  - [ ] autosave/debouncing
 - [ ] executing a grocery list
   - [ ] a user can enter an interactive ui execute the list
   - [ ] mark items as complete